wjsutton/games_night_viz/3_powering_up.md

 Welcome back!

-Earlier in [Level 2](https://github.com/wjsutton/games_night_viz/blob/main/2_hello_world.md) we entered into the world of the game, now we've had some experience of what the game is amount it's time to get powered up to increase our chances of winning.
+Earlier in [Level 2](https://github.com/wjsutton/games_night_viz/blob/main/2_hello_world.md) we entered into the world of the game, now we've had some experience of what the game is the amount it's time to get powered up to increase our chances of winning.

-Powering up our characters can take many differents forms, such as:
+Powering up our characters can take many different forms, such as:
 - An item that improves our abilities
 - Increasing our character's level
 - Unlocking new skills